-DDR processes for female ex-combatants, females formerly associated with armed forces or groups and female dependents shall be gender-responsive and gender-transformative.
-To ensure that DDR processes reflect the differing needs, capacities, and priorities of young women and girls, it is critical that gender analysis is a key feature of all DDR assessments and is incorporated into in all stages of DDR (see IDDRS 3.11 on Integrated Assessments and IDDRS 5.10 Women, Gender and DDR for more information).
+DDR processes for female ex-combatants, females formerly associated with armed forces or groups, and female dependants shall be gender responsive and gender transformative.
+To ensure that DDR processes reflect the differing needs, capacities and priorities of young women and girls, it is critical that gender analysis is a key feature of all DDR assessments and is incorporated into all stages of DDR (see IDDRS 3.11 on Integrated Assessments and IDDRS 5.10 on Women, Gender and DDR for more information).

-Young women and girls are often at great risk of gender-based violence, including conflict related sexual violence, and hence may require a range of gender-specific services and programmes to support their recovery.
-Women's specific health needs, including gynaecological care should be planned for, and reproductive health services, and prophylactics against sexually transmitted infections (STI) should be included as essential items in any health care packages (see IDDRS 5.60 on HIV/AIDS and DDR and IDDRS 5.70 on Health and DDR).
+Young women and girls are often at great risk of gender-based violence, including conflict-related sexual violence, and hence may require a range of gender-specific services and programmes to support their recovery.
+Women's specific health needs, including gynaecological care, should be planned for, and reproductive health services and prophylactics against sexually transmitted infections (STIs) should be included as essential items in any health-care packages (see IDDRS 5.70 on Health and DDR).

-With the exception of identified child dependents, young women and girls shall be kept separately from men during demobilization processes.
-Young women and girls (and their dependents) should be provided with gender-sensitive legal assistance, as well as support in securing civil documentation (i.e., personal ID, birth certificate, marriage certificate, death certificate, etc.), if and when relevant.
-An absence of such documentation can create significant barriers to reintegration, access to basic services such as health care and education, and in some cases can leave women and children at risk of statelessness.
+With the exception of identified child dependants, young women and girls shall be kept separately from men during demobilization processes.
+Young women and girls (and their dependants) should be provided with gender-sensitive legal assistance, as well as support in securing relevant civil documentation (personal IDs, birth certificates, marriage certificates, death certificates, etc.).
+An absence of such documentation can create significant barriers to reintegration, prevent access to basic services such as health care and education, and, in some cases, leave women and children at risk of statelessness.

-Young women and girls often face different challenges during the reintegration process, facing increased stigma, discrimination and rejection, which may be exacerbated by the presence of a child that was conceived during their association with the armed force or armed group.
-Based on gender analysis which considers the level of stigma and risk in communities of return, DDR practitioners should engage with communities, leveraging women's civil society organizations, to address and navigate the different cultural, political, protection and socioeconomic barriers faced by young women and girls (and their dependents) during reintegration.
+Young women and girls often face specific challenges during the reintegration process, including increased stigma, discrimination and rejection, which may be exacerbated by the presence of a child that was conceived during their association with an armed force or group.
+Based on gender analysis that considers the level of stigma and risk in communities of return, DDR practitioners should engage with communities and leverage women's civil society organizations to address and navigate the various cultural, political, protection and socioeconomic barriers faced by young women and girls (and their dependants) during reintegration.

-The inclusion of young women and girls in DDR processes is central to a gendertransformative approach, aimed at shifting social norms and addressing structural inequalities that lead young women and girls to engage in armed conflict and that negatively affect their reintegration.
+The inclusion of young women and girls in DDR processes is central to a gender-transformative approach, aimed at shifting social norms and addressing structural inequalities that lead young women and girls to engage in armed conflict and that negatively affect their reintegration.
 Within DDR processes, a gender-transformative approach shall focus on the following:

 - Agency: Interventions should strengthen the individual and collective capacities (knowledge and skills), attitudes, critical reflection, assets, actions and access to services that support the reintegration of young women and girls. - Relations: Interventions should equip young women and girls with the skills to navigate the expectations and cooperative or negotiation dynamics embedded within relationships between people in the home, market, community, and groups and organizations that will influence choice.
-Interventions should also engage men and boys to challenge gender inequities including through education and dialogue on gender norms, relations, violence and inequality, which can negatively impact women, men, children, families and societies. - Structures: Interventions should address the informal and formal institutional rules and practices, social norms and statuses that limit options available to young women and girls and work to create space for their empowerment.
-This will require engaging both female and male leaders including community and religious leaders.
+Interventions should also engage men and boys to challenge gender inequities, including through education and dialogue on gender norms, relations, violence and inequality, which can negatively impact women, men, children, families and societies. - Structures: Interventions should address the informal and formal institutional rules and practices, social norms and statuses that limit options available to young women and girls and work to create space for their empowerment.
+This will require engaging both female and male leaders, including community and religious leaders.